ShaunJae/ShaunJae.github.io/README.md

 ### [Hotdog Emitter](/Projects/HotDogEmitter/)

 An odd program I made years back that emitts hotdogs (or any image you want) from a single point with various settings.
+Developed in HTML and JS

 ### [Domus Herba](https://www.youtube.com/watch?v=9NyIhLWxSB0)

 A falling sand demo game.
+Developed in LUA using Love2D

 ### [Mini Jam 74 Tech Demo](https://www.youtube.com/watch?v=V0kmpNYvidc)

 A project from a game jam I participated in.
 Uses gravity to push dust particles away from the player.
 The player could then collapse them into asteroids and planets.
 I didnt finish but learned a lot about optimization and project managment.
+Developed in LUA using Love2D